caltechlibrary/newt/README.md

 ## Motivation

 Over the last several decades web applications became very complex.
 This complexity is expensive in terms of reliability, enhancement, bug fixes and software sustainability.
+Newt address this by reducing the code you right and focusing your efforts on declaring what you want.

 > A brief historic detour to set context